grafana/grafana/docs/sources/panels/panel-editor.md

 ### Data section

-The section contains tabs where you enter queries, transform your data, and create alert rules.
+The section contains tabs where you enter queries, transform your data, and create alert rules (if applicable).

 {{< docs-imagebox img="/img/docs/panel-editor/data-section-7-0.png" class="docs-image--no-shadow" max-width="1200px" >}}